JordanDaigle/material-icon-component/README.md

 ```

 OFFLINE MODE:
-If you want to have fonts available direcvtly in your application instead of using the google apis url you would need to import the desired fonts once in your application
+If you want the fonts to be available directly within your application, instead of relying on Google APIs, you'll need to import the desired fonts just once.
+Doing so will add the necessary inline CSS to your application's header, ensuring that the component won't attempt to load the fonts from Google APIs.
-this will add in the header the inline css to make things work, and will ensure what the components doesn't try loading the font from the googleapis

 ```javascript
     import 'material-icon-component/fonts/filled.js';